OlivierLD/ROB/http-tiny-server/CASE_STUDY.md

 Of course, modify the environment variables `HOST_NAME` and `HTTP_PORT`.
 Depending on the various flavors, the ports are `8000`, `8080`, `3000`, `9876`.
 They all can be changed, but just make sure you are using in the request the port you've set for the server.

+And by the way, to get to the test results we started from, from a browser, you want to reach <http://192.168.1.18:9876/build/reports/tests/test/index.html>.
+Make sure the port matches your server's settings, and make sure you've started the server from the directory you ran the tests from.

 ---